NOT 1 BUT 2 AUTISTIC CHILDREN CONFINED IN BOXES, UPSTATE NEW YORK SCHOOL NOW ADMITS

 DONATE TO THE FREE LANCE HERE

-AKWESESNE, NEW YORK Mar.
+AKWESASNE, NEW YORK Mar.
 11, 2026

 Two wooden "cells" were built for two different autistic elementary school children by an upstate New York school district and illegally used on both of them.

-A third wooden cell was built for a third autistic child at a second elementary school, this one on the Akwesasne Indian Reservation, but teachers there refused to use it.
+A third wooden cell was built for a third autistic child at a second elementary school, this one on the Akwesasne Indian Reservation, but teachers there allegedly refused to use it.

 Those were the shocking findings announced at a packed school board meeting held in the auditorium of the Salmon River Central High School Wednesday night.
 The findings are the result of an investigation ordered by the school board after local resident Chrissy Jacobs posted a photograph of one of the boxes on social media Dec.
 16, 2025.

-At a Salmon River Central School Board meeting two days later, Mabel Garrow said her 8-year-old grandson was placed in one of the boxes the district installed in the elementary school it operates on the St. Regis Mohawk Reservation, The Free Lance News reported.
-The St. Regis Mohawk School serves about 350 Mohawk children.
+Back in December, the board of the Salmon River Central School District held a meeting two days after Jacob’s exposed the boxes.
+At that Dec.
+18 meeting, Mabel Garrow said her 8-year-old grandson was placed in one of the boxes the district installed in the elementary school it operates on the St. Regis Mohawk Reservation, The Free Lance News reported.

 The school district denied placing the boy in the box.